MuxammilSidd/FAST-KHI-Semester-3/README.md

 # FAST-KHI-Semester-3

 Welcome FASTians!
 Here you can find relevant material for your third semester (BSCS) at FAST NUCES Karachi.
+A little effort by my side to boost your academic journey. ✨
+Don't forget to star this repo if you find it useful! ⭐

-For any queries/improvement feel free to contact me on k232001@nu.edu.pk
+For any queries/improvement feel free to contact me on k232001@nu.edu.pk<br>For contributions kindly look [here](./CONTRIBUTING.md).

 ### 🔗 Links to other semester repositories
 - [1st Semester KHI](https://github.com/MuxammilSidd/FAST-KHI-Semester-1)